ebi-gene-expression-group/solr-bulk/README.md

 fields and field types, so error messages are to be expected the first time the scripts are run.

-The collection is populated from the web app using these two URLs:
+The collection is populated from the web app using these URLs:
 * `/admin/analyticsIndex/buildIndex`: imports the data of public experiments only.
 Use the URL `/admin/analyticsIndex/buildIndex/status` to follow the indexing progress.